dgarridoa/spark-forecast/README.md

 docker build -t spark-forecast .
 ```

-The commands in the following sections can be ran with `poetry run <command>` or exactly as they are from inside a poetry environment activated with `poetry shell`.
+The commands in the following sections can be run with `poetry run <command>` or exactly as they are from inside a virtual environment activated with `poetry shell`.

 ## Running unit tests